peteroupc/peteroupc.github.io/random.md

 > - C++'s random number distribution classes, such as [**`std::uniform_int_distribution`**](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), are not stable (because the algorithms they use are implementation-defined according to the specification).
 > - .NET's [**`System.Random`**](https://docs.microsoft.com/dotnet/api/system.random) is not stable (because its generation behavior could change in the future).

-Among other things, not using seeded PRNGs except in the limited circumstances given above makes the application less dependent on a particular RNG or on a particular RNG implementation, meaning the application is free to change the RNG if needed.
+Using seeded RNGs ties the application to a particular RNG or RNG implementation, which is why they are NOT RECOMMENDED except in the limited circumstances given above.

 <a id=Which_Seeded_PRNG_to_Use></a>
 ### Which Seeded PRNG to Use